Napharcos/Gameloop-CODM-Keymap-Source/README.md

 ![Image 7](GuideAssets/Image%207.jpg)

-Now go to the second, right click to the clear place in the file manager and click `paste`. - It is marked in the image.
+Now go to the second, right click to the clear place in the file manager and click `paste`. - It is marked on the image.

 ![Image 10](GuideAssets/Image%2010.jpg)

-Lets click the overwrite button. - It is marked in the image.
+Lets click the overwrite button. - It is marked on the image.

 ![Image 11](GuideAssets/Image%2011.jpg)